What Do Mosquitoes Look Like?

 Asian Tiger Mosquitoes

 Also known as the forest mosquito, they have an exotic look with a single white stripe running from the center of their heads down their backs.
-This type of mosquito feeds mostly during daylight hours and is active year-round in warm climates.
+This type of mosquito feeds mainly during daylight hours and is active year-round in warm climates.

 Aedes Aegypti Mosquitoes